Solartraveler/UniversalboxArm/src/avr-coprocessor/readme.md

 The reset mode can be controlled over this interface, and the input voltage can be read out.
 Suitable firmware if no battery functionality is added.

+## 04-charger-unittests ##
+Unit tests for the charger logic.
+Can be run on the PC or (partially, because the flash is full) on the AVR.
+It's pure calculation.
+No input is evaluated.
+The AVR results are printet with 1200baud to PA1, like 02-test-everything.

+## 05-spi-with-charger ##
+This is the main firmware to use.
+Provides the same functionality as 03-reset-button-with-spi but with all the extras for charging the battery.
+For this a lot of extra SPI commands are available.